-Westmont- Council President Pro Tem Thomas C. Gramling, Sr., of Westmont Borough, Cambria County, was elected by the membership of the Pennsylvania State Association of Boroughs (PSAB) to serve as the 2nd Vice President.
+Westmont- Council Vice President Thomas C. Gramling, Sr., of Westmont Borough, Cambria County, was elected by the membership of the Pennsylvania State Association of Boroughs (PSAB) to serve as the 2nd Vice President.
 Gramling is a 35-year resident of Westmont Borough, and assumes the officer position effective June 1.

 Gramling is a member of the PSAB Board of Directors and its Resolutions and Policy Committee.
 He received a Certified Borough Officials (CBO) designation, which is a voluntary professional development achievement program, in 2002.
 He is the PSAB representative on the PA One Call Board of Directors and is the Immediate Past President of the PA Borough Councils Association.
 Gramling previously served on the Borough Code Revision Committee.

 As a member of borough council for 18 years, he now serves as chairman of the Personnel Committee, and is a member of the Finance Committee.
 He is also the chairman of the annual Memorial Day ceremony.

 “Tom’s community experience is quite extensive and he will be a valuable part of the PSAB leadership team,” said Chris Cap, PSAB Executive Director.

 In his role, Gramling will help to advance PSAB’s legislative priorities.
 Gramling also said he understands the needs of other bedroom communities across the state that don’t have large industry within their boundaries and face unique challenges to remain financially self-sustaining.